CFI-Electronics-Club/TinkerCAD_Arduino/README.md

 Once you ace the LED simulations, try this out where get the readings from a Potentiometer.
 Full details [here](https://github.com/CFI-Electronics-Club/TinkerCAD_Arduino/blob/main/Problem%20Statement%204.md)

 ### 4. Control an LED's brightness using a photo resistor.
+The above ones could have been an easier one, then continue trying this thing were you kind a get started with sensors, photo resistors are the simplest form of variable resistance that works based on the brightness of the light.
+Complete Problem statement [here]()